payola/Payola/README.md

 #### Package s2js.compiler.components

-The previous two classes are just utility classes, that don't participate in the compilation.
+The previous two classes are utility classes, that don't participate in the compilation.
 They just invoke it.
 On the other hand, classes from the ```s2js.compiler.components``` directly take part in the compilation.

 ##### Class s2js.compiler.components.PackageDefCompiler